Liferay 7 installation is all you need to know before you start working with it.

 - Enterprise Edition (EE)

 EE version is now called Digital Experience Portal or DXP in short.
-Needless to say that, CE version is still fully opensource and available freely.
+Needless to say that, the CE version is still fully opensource and available freely.

 Install Java 8